sanjeevsingh74/Customer_Churn_Analysis/README.md

 # 📊 Customer Churn Analysis

 ## 📝 Project Description
 Customer churn is a critical business issue, especially in subscription-based industries.
-This project analyzes customer churn data using **SQL, Python (Pandas, Matplotlib, Seaborn), and Excel** to identify patterns and gain insights.
+This project analyzes customer churn data using **Python (Pandas, Matplotlib, Seaborn), and Excel** to identify patterns and gain insights.

 By performing **data preprocessing, exploratory data analysis (EDA), and visualization**, this project aims to help businesses **reduce customer churn** through actionable insights.